Meet Our Team

 Prior to joining the Leadership Initiative Sheena held various career development, coaching, and program management roles within higher education and the nonprofit space where she helped thousands of students identify and pursue their purpose.
 She believes that there is nothing more fulfilling and powerful than when we identify our gifts, talents, and abilities and use them to meet a human need in the world.
 Her goal is to support as many students as possible toward that end.

-Sheena McCullers also recruits and leads a team of students to represent NYU in the Collegiate Leadership Competition (CLC).
-CLC is a nonprofit organization that creates a unique opportunity for student leaders to learn leadership terms and concepts, and then put them into practice in a fun competition.
-Students practice for 10 weeks leading up to a regional competition where they compete against other schools.
-In April 2018, Sheena’s team won the Process Award boasting the higher score received by any team to date.
+Sheena McCullers also leads a team of students who represent NYU in the Collegiate Leadership Competition (CLC).
+CLC creates a unique opportunity for student leaders to learn leadership terms and concepts, and then put them into practice in a fun competition.
+In April 2018, Sheena’s team won the Process Award boasting the highest score received by any team to date.